Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 # Possibility 1: The Whiner

-Andrea will complain every day for hours about the tool she is forced to use.
+Andrea will complain continuously about the tool she is forced to use.
 It is slow and this specific bug leads at least daily to undesired behaviour.
 And anyway, this tool is simply not as good as her favourite tool.
 Even after years, Andrea complains about the same problems.
 During this time, she has neither learnt how the tool works nor found any of the workarounds her teammates use nor taken any steps to replace the tool.

 The whiner tries to convince others that her preferences are the best, but she doesn't take any steps to actually switch to her preferred tool.